Kamil0304/Bigdata_Technology/README.md

 # Bigdata_Technology
 I have two producer and consumer.

-For consumer part , below are cmy configuration informations where required tools are setup
+For consumer part , below are my configuration informations where required tools are setup

   kafaka zookeeper -
     -cd "D:\MIU\serverBD\kafka_2.10-0.9.0.1\bin\windows"